 What has been your favorite course to teach?

 The course I am most excited to teach is Adapted Physical Education.
 I enjoy teaching children and young adults of all abilities how to make physical activity a lifetime skill, and I have some exciting plans for this class.
-I’m excited to see the experiences that A&M-Commerce undergraduate students have during this course.
+I’m excited to see the experiences that East Texas A&M undergraduate students have during this course.

 Tell us about a project you are currently working on or recently completed.